nextensio/docs/content/en/Overview/_index.md

 Now suddenly the cloud gateway is not dealing with routing IP addresses any more, its dealing with connecting services.
-So we have a database of services and users trying to reach backends offering those services, and backeds trying to reach other backends offering some services.
+So we have a database of services and users trying to reach backends offering those services, and backends trying to reach other backends offering some services.
 And that opens up the possibility for doing a very rich set of routing and policies, and very rich telemetry and AI-Ops based on more abstract, more meaningful data than just ip addresses.